zawang/cpp-docs/docs/cpp/scope-visual-cpp.md

 ```

 > [!NOTE]
 > Any place the class name (`Account`) is called for, the keyword class must be used to differentiate it from the global-scoped variable Account.
-This rule does not apply when the class name occurs on the left side of the scope-resolution operator (::).
-Names on the left side of the scope-resolution operator are always considered class names.
+This rule does not apply when the class name occurs on the left side of the scope-resolution operator (::). <ins>Names on the left side of the scope-resolution operator are always considered class names.</ins>

 The following example demonstrates how to declare a pointer to an object of type `Account` using the **`class`** keyword: